investwithdg/pst-logistics-suite/README.md

 ### Data and API
 - Query client is provided app-wide via TanStack Query.
-- API calls are currently mocked in `src/lib/api.ts` (no external services or env variables required).
+- API calls in `src/lib/api.ts` route to:
+  - **Supabase Edge Functions**: For quick calculations and database operations
+  - **Make.com webhooks**: For complex orchestration (payment processing, driver assignment)
+- Real-time updates via Supabase subscriptions in `AppContext`
+- Authentication handled by Supabase Auth with role-based access control

 ### Styling and UI
 - Tailwind CSS with a custom theme and CSS variables (see `tailwind.config.ts`).